-Benalla Sustainability Group member Wendy contemplates the battle of wills between herself and her husband on living lightly, at home.By Wendy, Benalla Sustainability Group member
+Benalla Sustainability Group member Wendy contemplates the battle of wills between herself and her husband on living lightly, at home.WENDY, BENALLA SUSTAINABILITY GROUP MEMBER March 19, 2012 11:25am

 There’s a battle going on in my house, all the time.

 It is a battle of wills, of minds and of intellect.
 The battle is for the small actions for the planet.
 I could tell you of many and varied issues, but I will pick a couple just for the moment.

 I am always trying to live lightly, minimising power and water use, growing my own veggies and looking after the natural environment.
 This does mean sacrifices — some of us make them easily and some find it hard.

 My husband and I are both committed to this, but one of us is more committed than the other.

 For example, I like to have the windows open for air movement.
 My husband likes to have them shut — because the insects might get in.
 And sometimes they do.
 And I like to just wait until they go out.
 And sometimes they do.
 But when they don’t, apparently they need to be sprayed.

 So the battle begins.
 I don’t like sprays and the impacts they have on the air, our health, other creatures and the planet as a whole.
 My husband doesn’t like insects and the impact they have on him.
 Like settling on his bald head and annoying him — I never feel them through my thick hair.
 And sometimes they do bite or fall in the salad.
 So he has a point.
 I agree to them being sprayed sparingly.
 Only in the house.
 I accept my small defeat.